What to Expect During the Summer

 Submit Modifications to Add/Remove Personnel from Protocols: PIs are responsible for ensuring that all individuals currently working with animals are included in the protocol file.
 For adding or removing personnel, including student research assistants, use the updated Modification Form.
 The appropriate required training certificate(s) for all personnel working with animals must be received for the personnel modification form submission to be complete.

 Medical Evaluations for Employees and Students: Over the past year, we’ve collaborated with our colleagues in Environmental Health and Safety and the Student Health Center to update our institutional occupational health program for animal research.
 These updates help ensure we stay in compliance with WWU's assurance for the National Institute of Health’s Office of Laboratory Welfare (OLAW).
+Please do not use or distribute forms.
+We use the emails from students requesting the forms to track who is required to complete the requirement and to efficiently work with the Student Health Center.
 You can find more details, including an explanation of the requirement, how to complete the evaluation forms and answers to frequently asked questions on the ACAUP Occupational Health page of our website:

 Federal Agency Update for Animal Research: Effective 10/1/2025 "Updated NIH Policy on Allowable Costs for Animals" (NOT-OD-25-163): Updates the NIH Grants Policy Statement 7.9.1, Selected Items of Cost.
 NIH will allow recipients to charge costs for rehoming/retirement of experimental animals.
 Allowable for the acquisition, care, use, and rehoming/retirement of experimental animals, contingent upon compliance with the applicable requirements of the PHS Policy on Humane Care and Use of Laboratory Animals.
 If the recipient operates an animal resource facility, charges for use of the facility should be determined in accordance with the Cost Analysis and Rate Setting Manual.